Hakorr/Userscripts/!Other/README.md

 ## Functions & other stuff taken from the internet

+Some of them are modified by me.

+---

 ###### Find an element by text
 ```js
 const contains = (selector,text) => Array.from(document.querySelectorAll(selector)).find(el => el.textContent === text);